-Most businesses acknowledge that a website is essential to be competitive in today’s digital marketplace.
-They also acknowledge the importance of cultivating leads, whether through asking for referrals or using a lead management software.
-But many businesses still overlook the importance of combining these elements.
+Most businesses acknowledge that an optimized website is essential to staying competitive in today’s digital marketplace.
+It’s not only important to have a well-designed site that attracts visitors, you should also focus on generating leads online, whether it’s through asking for referrals or using a lead management software.

 Most visitors who explore your website will check out the About Us page to learn more about your business and its goals.
 This page introduces your business to your visitors, tells them your story, and helps build a successful rapport.